Tuning in to Frequencies: How Global Assets Align with U.S. Put-Call Parity Residuals: Related Literature

 \section{Related Literature}

-This paper connects to five strands of literature: put--call parity, limits to arbitrage, CIP deviations, risk-neutral objects and physical-measure information, and option-implied discount factors.
-The common theme is that textbook no-arbitrage relations impose terminal pricing restrictions, whereas their real-world enforcement can be path-dependent and capital-using.
-The contribution of this paper is to study whether a carry-space object constructed from option-implied and OIS discount factors is empirically separable from low-frequency physical-measure outside-option proxies.
+This paper connects three literatures: put--call parity and option-implied discounting, limits to arbitrage and intermediary capital, and the relation between risk-neutral objects and physical-measure state variables.
+It also directly extends \citet{Shin26a} and \citet{Shin26b}.
+The common theme is that no-arbitrage relations are exact at the terminal-payoff level, but their enforcement in actual markets can be path-dependent, capital-using, and exposed to physical-measure investment opportunities.